-The Town Clerk, PETER MORROW, is the Responsible Financial Officer, in other words, he is responsible to the Council for controlling expenditure during the course of the financial year, which runs from 1st April to the 31st of March.
+The Town Clerk is the Responsible Financial Officer, in other words, he is responsible to the Council for controlling expenditure during the course of the financial year, which runs from 1st April to the 31st of March.

 The RFO is charged with maintaining the financial records and preparing annual accounts in accordance with the statutory provisions.

 When expenditure is considered by the Council, he gives advice about the budget and current financial position of the Council.

 Where payment is made other than by direct bank payment, cheques are signed by authorised Councillors following approval at Full Council or one of the Committees.
 Direct Bank Payments are limited to salary; utilities and similar recurring payments authorised by the Council.

 Bank balances are reported monthly and are recorded in the minutes.

 Following the end of the financial year, the Annual Management Accounts are prepared and a summary of these is reported to the Annual Town Meeting in April.